named-data/ndn-cpp/INSTALL.md

 Following are the detailed steps for each platform to install the prerequisites.

-## OS X 10.8.4
-Install Xcode.
-In Xcode Preferences > Downloads, install "Command Line Tools".

-Optional: To install Protobuf, install MacPorts from http://www.macports.org/install.php .
-In a new terminal, enter:

-    sudo port install protobuf-cpp

-Optional: To install log4cxx, install MacPorts from http://www.macports.org/install.php .
-In a new terminal, enter:

-    sudo port install log4cxx

-Optional: To install Doxygen, install MacPorts from http://www.macports.org/install.php .
-In a new terminal, enter:

-    sudo port install doxygen

 ## OS X 10.9.5, OS X 10.10.2
 Install Xcode.
 (Xcode seems to already have the Command Line Tools.)